MartinaBrazelton/OCParentalGate/README.md

 OCParentalGate
 ==============

 Block-based parental gate for iOS apps made for kids.
+As of iOS 7, apps targeted for kids must implement a parental gate before allowing the user to link out of the app or engage in commerce (i.e. in-app purchases).

-Implement a parental gate for your iOS kids apps with just one line of code.
+Implement a parental gate with just one line of code.
 `+ (void)presentParentalGateWithBlock:(void(^)(BOOL success))block;`

 Example: